 When placed over black, the final color of Mother Lode is dominated by the greens and blues in the mix.
 The pink and yellow that show up over a white base are obscured.

 Red Base Turboshifts:

-Most of the “original” Turboshifts are Red Base — 3D Glasses, Afterburner, Dark Net, Electrum, Ground is Lava, and Radium.
-In addition, Forrest Flux is also a Red Base.
-Examples of how Forrest Flux and Afterburner look over different undercoat colors is shown below.
+Most of the “original” Turboshifts are Red Base (3D Glasses, Afterburner, Dark Net, Electrum, Forrest Flux, Ground is Lava, and Radium).
+Examples of how Forrest Flux and Afterburner look over different undercoat colors are shown below.

 The Red Base Turboshifts fade out over white to give an unappetizing, reddish color.
 It is almost as if one is just seeing the color that shows in the bottle.

-There are three Zenishifts (Bubblegum Crisis, Prism Power, and Twin Sons).
-Although, the black/white difference in how these three paints look has been widely advertised but folks have asked how they look over grey.
+The different look over black versus white for the Zenishifts is in how these paints look has been widely advertised (Bubblegum Crisis, Prism Power, and Twin Sons).
+However, folks have asked how they look over grey.
 So I tested Twin Sons.